sthesing/Podstatty/README.md

     python podstatty.py

-If you have more than one podcast, you can make one copy of your `settings.xml` file per podcast containing specific settings.
+If you have more than one podcast, you can make one copy of your `settings.xml` file per podcast containing specific settings, e.g. `podcast1.xml` and `podcast2.xml`.
 In that case you want to modify all the fields in the respective settings file.
 You then run:

-    python podstatty.py -podcast1.xml
+    python podstatty.py podcast1.xml

-# Bug Warning #
-I seem to have a big bug in here, probably when determining the filesizes.
-You should probably double check those in the respective database table and correct them manually.
-Furthermore, I'd be thankful for any help in tracking down that bug.